 It is clearly an attempt from Oracle to simplify license management and moving from on-premise to OCI.
 It is better than manual ad-hoc reporting tools and can prevent some non compliant.

-If you are going to take advantage of License manager for Oracle Cloud, you must first certain about what database options you are using in your database and review what instance type that Oracle BYOL creates for you.
+If you are going to take advantage of License tool for Oracle Cloud, you must first certain about what database options you are using in your database and review what instance type that Oracle BYOL creates for you.
 If that has been done, we see that the tool can offer an GUI / Administrative tool to manage the movement of licenses from Cloud to On-prem.

 It may be useful for smaller Oracle customers that have very few Oracle environments and lack existing software asset management tools.

-If you are considering using Oracle BYOL or License manager for Oracle Cloud – We can help you help you evaulate these options and enable the use of this tool.
+If you are considering using Oracle BYOL or License tool for Oracle Cloud – We can help you help you evaulate these options and enable the use of this tool.
 We see some benefits in this move, but you need to be implement this in a safe and careful way.

 Contact us – if you want to learn more about our services how we help Oracle customers with OCI , Bring Your Own License and License manager for OCI.